10 Dos and Don’ts of Getting Google Reviews for Your Funeral Home

 When you go above and beyond to meet a family’s every need (whether that’s through livestreaming, online planning, or other personal touches), they’ll be more willing to leave a Google review for your funeral home.
 They might even ask their family members or friends who attended the service to leave reviews too, depending on how well you served.

-2. Don’t: Ask for a review immediately
+2. Don’t: Ask for Google reviews immediately

 When a service ends, a family will be emotionally vulnerable in their grief and working on settling the loved one’s estate.
 Reaching out on the day of the service or in the first week isn’t ideal because families are still overwhelmed and wrapping up tasks.
 As things slow down with the funeral service, the work of closing someone’s estate is just beginning.